twowaits/SDE-Interview-Questions/SAP Labs/README.md

 <b name="coding">Coding round questions</b><br/>

 - Given an array of strings dates[], the task is to sort these dates in ascending order.Each date is of the form dd/mm/yyyy.
+- Sort an array of 0s, 1s and 2s
+- Check if a number is Bleak
+-
 - Print pair of numbers from given array having minimum absolute value.
 <br>
 <br>